zdravkov/kendo-docs/web/grid/how-to/Layout/edit-row-height-with-virtual-scrolling.md

 ---
-title: Adjust row height in Kendo UI Grid with virtual scrolling
+title: Adjust row height with virtual scrolling
-page_title: Adjust row height in Kendo UI Grid with virtual scrolling
+page_title: Adjust row height with virtual scrolling
-description: Adjust row height in Kendo UI Grid with virtual scrolling
+description: Adjust row height in with virtual scrolling
 ---

 The following runnable sample demonstrates how to adjust the row height of a Kendo UI Grid with virtual scrolling enabled.